-13. From 18 to 20 March, the Open-ended Working Group held its tenth meeting.
-On 18 and 19 March, the topics for discussion were the royalty mechanism and the review mechanism.
-On 19 March, a thematic discussion was held on equalization measures, with Australia as rapporteur.
+13. From 18 to 20 March 2024, the Open-ended Working Group of the Council on the financial terms of a contract under article 13, para.
+1 of Annex III to the UNCLOS and under section 8 of the Annex to the Agreement relating to the implementation of Part XI of the UNCLOS 1982 held its tenth meeting.
+On 18 and 19 March, the topic for discussion was the royalty mechanism and review mechanism.
+On 19 March, a thematic discussion was held on equalization measures, having Australia as Rapporteur.
 On 20 March, the Open-ended Working Group held a discussion on environmental externalities.
-Participants agreed to continue the discussions intersessionally and further refine the text.
+Participants agreed to continue the discussions intersessionally and further refinement of the text.

-14. On 20, 21, 25 and 26 March, the Council discussed the President's consolidated text from the preamble to draft regulation 25.
+14. On 20, 21, 25 and 26 March 2024, the Council discussed the President's consolidated text, from the Preamble to draft regulation 25.

-15. On 22 March, a discussion was held on the inspection mechanism, with Norway as rapporteur.
-Many participants emphasized the need for an inspection, compliance and enforcement mechanism.
-However, some hesitancy was expressed, as some also saw value in an inspection, compliance committee that facilitates communication between the Chief Inspector, the Legal and Technical Commission and the Council while also cooperating with the secretariat and member States.
+15. On 22 March, a discussion was held on the inspection mechanism, having Norway as Rapporteur.
+Many participants emphasized the need for an Independent Compliance and Enforcement (ICE) mechanism.
+However, some hesitancy was expressed, as some also saw value in an independent Compliance Committee (CC) that facilitates communication between the Chief Inspector, the Legal and Technical Commission and the Council, while also cooperating with the Secretariat and Member States.
 Various conceptual issues, including institutional placement, were discussed.
-The rapporteur invited further written submissions and continuation of the intersessional work.
+The rapporteur invited further written submissions and to continue the intersessional work.

-16. The informal working group on institutional matters held its seventh meeting on 25 March on the topic of effective control.
+16. The Informal Working Group on Institutional Matters held its Seventh Meeting on 25 March, on the topic of 'effective control'.
 Divergent views were expressed between the "regulatory control approach" and the "economic control approach".
-The co-facilitators indicated that further intersessional work would continue on the topic, inviting all interested delegations to participate.
+Therefore, the Co-Facilitators indicated that further intersessional work would continue on the topic, inviting all interested delegations to participate.

-17. On 26 and 27 March, the informal working group on the protection and preservation of the marine environment held its seventh meeting.
-On 26 March, the topic for discussion was the environmental compensation fund.
-On 27 March, the topics for discussion were the environmental impact assessment and environmental impact statement process, regional environmental management plans and test mining.
-At the end of the meeting, the facilitator invited delegations to continue with intersessional work and to follow up with written proposals on the various subjects touched upon during the discussions.
+17. On 26 and 27 March, the Informal Working Group on the Protection and Preservation of the Marine Environment held its Seventh Meeting.
+On 26 March the topic for discussion was the Environmental Compensation Fund.
+On 27 March, the topics for discussion were EIA/EIS process, REMPs and Test Mining.
+At the end of the meeting, the Facilitator invited delegations to continue with intersessional work, and to follow up with written proposals on the various subjects touched upon during the discussions.

-18. A thematic discussion was held on 27 March on the definition of intangible cultural heritage, with the Federated States of Micronesia as rapporteur.
-Overall, while there was agreement on the importance of protecting underwater cultural heritage and intangible cultural heritage, further clarification and operationalization of underwater cultural heritage and intangible cultural heritage provisions within the regulations were deemed necessary to ensure effective implementation.
-Participants were invited to pursue the discussion intersessionally.
+18. A thematic discussion was held on Intangible Cultural Heritage definition on 27 March, with the Federated States of Micronesia as Rapporteur.
+Overall, while there was agreement on the importance of protecting Underwater Cultural Heritage (UCH) and intangible cultural heritage, further clarification and operationalization of UCH and intangible cultural heritage provisions within the regulations were deemed necessary to ensure effective implementation.
+Participants were invited to pursue discussion intersessionally.